OpenSignLabs/OpenSign/docs/docs/contribute/intro.md

 ## License

-By contributing, you agree that your contributions will be licensed under its [MIT License](LICENSE).
+By contributing, you agree that your contributions will be licensed under its [AGPL v3 License](https://github.com/OpenSignLabs/OpenSign/LICENSE).

 ---